Plus98ir/DNS-Server-Config/README.md

 Get a Wildcard Domain:
 In your domain's DNS manager (e.g., Cloudflare), create an A record with the name * (Wildcard) pointing to your Server IP.
-Ensure you have a Wildcard SSL certificate (e.g., *.yourdomain.com). you can use Certbot First need istall **certbot**
+Ensure you have a Wildcard SSL certificate (e.g., *.yourdomain.com).
+You can use Certbot.
+First, you need to install **certbot**:
 ```txt
 apt install certbot
 ```
-then run command for get cert :
+Then run the command to get the certificate:

 ```txt
 certbot certonly \
 --manual \